Joeelamor/Employee-Management-/README.md

-# Employee Management
+# Employee Management System
-This project is to develop a MERN application (with nodeJS and MongoDB as backend) for employee directory management.
+This project is to develop a MERN application (with node.js, express.js and MongoDB as backend, with ReactJS, Redux, Material UI as frontend) for employee directory management.